 What Is Pets for Life?

-The HSUS's expanded program builds humane communities by helping animals and the people who love them
+The HSUS's program builds humane communities by helping animals and the people who love them

-Here’s a snapshot of the U.S. in the 21st century: One in six Americans lives in poverty, one in five Americans speak a language other than English at home, and 6 out of 10 U.S. households include at least one pet.
-As our cultural landscape changes, so must our approaches to addressing animal welfare in our communities.
+Here’s a snapshot of the United States in the 21st century: One in six Americans lives in poverty, one in five Americans speaks a language other than English at home and 6 out of 10 U.S. households include at least one pet.
+As our cultural landscape changes, so must our approaches to addressing animal welfare in all of our communities.

-We’ve combined the valuable lessons our program staff have learned over time with innovative strategies for reaching new audiences.
-We are meeting people where they are, instead of waiting for them to come to us—building relationships and giving people and pets life-changing resources.
+We’ve combined the valuable lessons our program staff have learned over time with extensive data collection and innovative strategies for reaching new audiences.
+We are meeting people where they are instead of waiting for them to come to us—building relationships and giving people and pets life-changing resources.